Political Contributions & Lobbying

 - Engaging with legislators and regulators to support responsible and reasonable laws and regulations

-We also participate in the public policy process by contributing to candidates and organizations that support responsible energy development.
-In 2018, Marathon Oil made direct corporate contributions totaling $101,000 to 27 candidates, political party organizations and PACs, as allowed by state law in New Mexico.
+We contribute to candidates and organizations that support responsible energy development.
+In 2019, Marathon Oil made direct corporate contributions totaling $60,000 to six candidates, political party organizations and political action committees (PAC), as allowed by state law in New Mexico.

-Both PACs are managed by a board of employee directors, with oversight from the Health, Environmental, Safety and Corporate Responsibility (HES&CR) Committee of the Marathon Oil board of directors.
+MEPAC is managed by a board of employee directors.
 All PAC contributions are based on a candidate’s position on business issues and without regard for the personal political preferences of company executives or PAC board members.

-Marathon Oil makes payments to organizations and trade associations that engage in, among other things, lobbying activities.
-Through these trade associations, we participated in the U.S. public policy dialogue about critical environmental and energy policies, including rulemaking comment periods regarding issues related to climate change.
-In the interest of good governance and transparency, we voluntarily report these payments, and our policies and procedures for lobbying and political activities.
+Marathon Oil also makes payments to organizations and trade associations that engage in, among other things, lobbying activities.
+Through these trade associations, we participate in the U.S. public policy dialogue about critical environmental and energy policies, including rulemaking comment periods regarding issues related to climate change.
+In the interest of good governance and transparency, we voluntarily report these payments (as more specifically described below), and our policies and procedures for lobbying and political activities, in our Report of Lobbying and Political Contributions.

 How are we doing?